 Medici is an exempted fund, incorporated under the laws of Bermuda.
 Medici's objective is to invest substantially all of its assets in various insurance-based investment instruments that have returns primarily correlated to property catastrophe risk.
 Third-party investors subscribe for the majority of the participating, non-voting common shares of Medici.

-Because the Company owns a noncontrolling equity interest in, but controls a majority of the outstanding voting power of Medici's parent, RenaissanceRe Fund Holdings Ltd. ("Fund Holdings"), the results of Medici and Fund Holdings are consolidated in the Company's financial statements and all significant inter-company transactions have been eliminated.
-The interests of external parties with respect to the net income and shareholders' equity of Medici are reflected in redeemable noncontrolling interest.
+RenaissanceRe maintains majority voting control of Medici's parent, RenaissanceRe Fund Holdings Ltd. ("Fund Holdings"), therefore the results of Medici and Fund Holdings are consolidated in RenaissanceRe's financial statements.

 Upsilon RFO Re Ltd. ("Upsilon RFO")